alexandros-georgantas/ketty/docs/docs/deploy/Deploy Ketty in production.md

 };
 ```

+### Terms and Conditions

+You can setup terms and conditions for using the website by creating a file at `config/termsAndConditions.md`.
+It's content will show up in the terms and conditions that the user needs to accept when signing up to your instance.
+You can later modify those terms with your admin user in the admin dashboard.

 ### Websockets

 The server container exposes two different ports, one for the main server and one for the websocket server (used for keeping chapters locked when a user is editing).
 You should map each of these to a different port on your machine.
 See [the server port part of the compose file](https://gitlab.coko.foundation/ketty/ketty/-/blob/main/docker-compose.demo-deploy.yml?ref_type=heads#L18-19) for reference.